Cercyonis pegala

 Habitat

 Open grassy areas including meadows, prairies, savannas, woodland clearings, and coastal dunes.
 Tolerates disturbed such as roadsides and old fields.
 Elevational range from sea level to montane zones, though generally absent from dense forest interiors and true alpine tundra.
-Larval plants are grasses (Poaceae), so persistence depends on availability of or naturalized grass cover.
+Larval plants are grasses (Poaceae), so persistence depends on availability of native or naturalized grass cover.

 Distribution